orend/orend.github.com/source/_posts/2013-09-27-slow-tests-are-the-symptom-not-the-cause.markdown

 Simplifying the Interface
 ----------------------------------

 The method ```AddsUserToList#run``` receives 4 arguments.
 Users of this method need to know the *order* of the list.
 Also, it is likely that over time you'd discover you need to add more arguments.
 When this happens you will need to update all users of the method.
 A more flexible solution is to use a hash of arguments.
 This will make the interface more stable and ensure the number of arguments does not grow when we find that we need to add more arguments.
 It will also make refactoring a little easier, which is important.
-I often find that for many classes I end up changing from an argument list to a hash of options at some point, so why not [use it in the first place](http://www.poodr.com/)?
+I often find that for many classes I end up changing from an argument list to a hash of arguments at some point, so why not [use it in the first place](http://www.poodr.com/)?
 But does it mean that we need to give up the advantages of deferred evaluation of the default values?
 Not at all.

 We will use ```Hash#fetch```, passing a block to it, which will not get evaluated unless the queried key is absent.
 In our tests, the code in the block to ```fetch``` will never get evaluated, and ```User``` won't get loaded.
 Also, when specifying the defaults in the argument list it is not possible to evaluate more than one statement, but we can do it using ```Hash#fetch```.